plone/volto/docs/source/configuration/validation.md

     # Rest of your content type definition
 ```

-the validation engine will take care too, and the `urlValidator` method validator will be applied for the content type field `customField`.

-#### Per behavior and field name validator
+#### Behavior and field name validators

-These validators are applied depending on the behavior (usually coming from a content type definition) in combination with the name of the field.
+Behavior and field name validators are applied depending on the behavior in combination with the name of the field.
+These usually come from a content type definition.
+This type of validator only applies to content type validators.
+It takes the `behaviorName` and the `fieldName` as dependencies.

 ```ts
 config.registerUtility({